kyamagu/mexopencv/README.markdown

   compiled MEX-files `mexopencv.make('clean',true)` and build again from scratch.

-If you still see the `"Invalid MEX-file"` error message, and you are using OpenCV dll's manually built from sources, check that a consistent value of `_SECURE_SCL` flag was used during compilation.
+If you still see the "Invalid MEX-file" error messages, and you are using OpenCV DLL's manually built from sources, check that a consistent value of `_SECURE_SCL` flag was used during compilation.
 The current version of `mexopencv.make` script explicitly adds `_SECURE_SCL=1` flag in the build command for Visual Studio compilers older than 2010,